csound-flossmanual/csound-floss/book/11-a-analysis.md

 ### hetro

-The hetrodyne filter analysis can be understood as one way of applying the Fourier Transform.[^1] Its attempt is to reconstruct a number of partial tracks in a time-breakpoint manner.
+The hetrodyne filter analysis can be understood as one way of applying the Fourier Transform.^[Cf. Curtis Roads, The Computer Music Tutorial, Cambridge MA: MIT Press 1996, 548-549;
+James Beauchamp, Analysis, Synthesis and Perception of Musical Sounds, New York:Springer 2007, 5-12] Its attempt is to reconstruct a number of partial tracks in a time-breakpoint manner.
 The breakpoints are measured in milliseconds.
 Although this utility is originally designed for the usage in the [adsyn](https://csound.com/docs/manual/adsyn.html) opcode, it can be used to get data from any harmonic sound for additive synthesis.

-[^1]: Cf. Curtis Roads, The Computer Music Tutorial, Cambridge MA: MIT Press 1996, 548-549;
-James Beauchamp, Analysis, Synthesis and Perception of Musical Sounds, New York:Springer 2007, 5-12

 The usage of *hetro* follows the general utility standard: